Vaginal bleeding: Prepubertal

-While the symptom is typically alarming to parents, most causes are benign, although sexual abuse or tumor are particularly important to exclude.
+While vaginal bleeding in children is typically alarming to parents, most causes are benign, although sexual abuse or tumor are particularly important to exclude.
 An examination under anesthesia (EUA) may be necessary to exclude a vaginal foreign body or tumor, although instruments designed for office hysteroscopy can sometimes be used in children with topical anesthesia for office vaginoscopy, precluding the need for sedation or general anesthesia and operating room time.

 Premenopausal

 Background

 In premenopausal women, bleeding can be from the uterus, from vulvar or vaginal lesions, or from the cervix.
 A gynecologic examination can be performed to determine the source of bleeding.
 Bleeding may also occur as a result of a pregnancy complication, such as a spontaneous abortion (miscarriage), ectopic pregnancy, or abnormal growth of the placenta, even if the woman is not aware of the pregnancy.
 This possibility must be kept in mind with regard to diagnosis and management.

 Generally, the causes of abnormal uterine bleeding in premenopausal women who are not pregnant include fibroids, polyps, hormonal disorders such as polycystic ovary syndrome (PCOS), blood clotting disorders, and cancer.
 Infections such as cervicitis or pelvic inflammatory disease (PID) can also result in vaginal bleeding.
 Postcoital bleeding is bleeding that occurs after sexual intercourse.
 Lastly, a normal and common side effect of birth control includes vaginal spotting or bleeding.